Associate of Applied Science in Medical Assisting: Degree Overview

 Continuing Education Information

-Medical assistants are not required to have certification, but many choose to do so to demonstrate their knowledge of the required medical standards for the profession.
-Certification may also lead to better job opportunities.
+Medical assistants are not required to have certification, but many choose to do so to demonstrate their knowledge of the required medical standards for the profession to increase job prospects.
 Certification can be obtained through the American Medical Technologists (AMT) and the American Association of Medical Assistants (AAMA).